elaforge/karya/doc/derivation.md

 might depend on a lot of context.

-At performance time, a pitch signal is flattened into a 'Perform.Control.NoteNumber' signal, and any transposition signals in scope are applied.
+At performance time, a pitch signal is flattened into a 'Perform.Pitch.NoteNumber' signal, and any transposition signals in scope are applied.
 The transposition signals, along with all the other signals, are attached to the note when the note itself is generated, probably by the null note call, so if you write `%t-chromatic = 1 | 4c` in a pitch track, you won't